 - Family Background:

-- Deborah is a descendant of Wakaid Clan, Badu Island, the Meriam people of Murray Island, and also proud of her Scottish heritage.
-Born in Brisbane, her totems are Beizam (the shark) and the moth.
+- Deborah is a descendant of Wakaid Clan, Badu Island, the Meriam people of Murray Island in the Torres Strait, and is also proud of her Scottish heritage.

 Deborah Brown was a senior dance artist and choreographer with Bangarra from 2003 – 2017.
 In 2023, she returns as a choreographer for Horizon.

 Deborah made her choreographic and directorial debut in 2013, creating a short dance film titled dive paying homage to the Pearl Shell divers of the Torres Straits for Bangarra's season of Dance Clan 3.
 This led her to create I.B.I.S. as part of the lore national season in 2015.
 Her career highlights with Bangarra were returning to Country - including Mer Island and Yirrkala – performing at the Brooklyn Academy of Music’s Harvey Theatre and partnering with The Australian Ballet at the Théâtre du Châtelet in Paris.